 There are some pious people, sensitive souls, who balk at the fact that a woman who is mentioned in the bible as having saving faith, and especially a woman who was an ancestor of Jesus, was really so bad as to have been a harlot.
 A story has been circulating ever since the time of Josephus, who may have been the instigator of it, which says that Rahab was just an innkeeper and not really a prostitute.
 The truth is that Rahab really was a prostitute.
 She may have been a shrine or cult prostitute i.e. a woman who had sex with men as part of the worship of Baal and his consort Ashtoreth; or she may have been a common street whore who had sex with any man who would pay her for the privilege; but either way, she was a prostitute.

 But I think it unlikely that she was a shrine prostitute because as such she would probably have lived in the temple; whereas Rahab lived in a house in the defensive wall of the city.
 And in the two NT references to her, both of which call her “the harlot”, the meaning of the Greek is a common whore who accepted money for her favours.
 But it doesn’t really matter if she was a prostitute, and if she was, what kind of prostitute she was.
 She was a prostitute at the time she met God and put her faith in him; immediately following which, she put that profession aside.
 And it is possible, even probable, that she had a family business as well.
-The passage tells us, “But she had brought them up to the roof, and hid them with the stalks of flax which she had laid in order on the roof” (Josh 2:6).
+The passage tells us, “But she had brought them up to the roof of the house, and hid them with the stalks of flax, which she had laid in order on the roof” (Josh 2:6).
 She and her family probably made linen from the flax on the roof and sold it.
 Whether her prostitution was her main source of income we’re not told – but she is known as Rahab the harlot, not Rahab the linen weaver.
 But we don’t have to worry that she was a harlot because God saves sinners of all stripes, and the blood of his Son covers them all.
-When the apostle Paul wrote to the church at Corinth and referred to various kinds of sins, especially sexual sins, he reminded them, “And such were some of you.
-But you were washed, you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God” (1 Cor 6:11).
+When the apostle Paul wrote to the church at Corinth and referred to various kinds of sins, especially sexual sins, he reminded them, “And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God” (1 Cor 6:11).
 Rahab was a harlot but God saved her, washed her, and sanctified her, and she immediately left that profession.
 It’s just as well that she did though, and responded to God by faith, because in just a few days’ time the entire city – buildings, livestock, and population, would be utterly destroyed.
 Rahab and her family were saved in the nick of time.

 Rahab’s New Identity